 Below are excerpts from Lorraine’s must-have book “So, What Can Kids Do in the Summertime?”
 (CLICK HERE to buy).
 Listed below are practical ideas, nearly all of which she has used and enjoyed, for building your family unit through summer learning and fun.

-The most important rule is to do things together regularly – fun and productive things.
+The most important rule is to do things together as a family, regularly – fun and productive things.
 Teach your children.
 Don’t give up.
 Do what works for you.
-With a little creativity school vacation can be enjoyable and productive for you and for your children.
+With a little creativity family time can be enjoyable and productive for you and for your children.
 Work and service projects count as parenting brilliance!

 Set goals.
 Parents need to set goals and kids need to set goals.
 “A Summer Goals Program can be a great help to you and your children (and to a caregiver if you are working).
-With a little preparation, you can use school vacation to teach your children key life skills like cleaning, cooking, sewing, managing money, reading and writing and have them practice and perfect those skills.
+With a little preparation, you can use [weekends and] school vacation to teach your children key life skills like cleaning, cooking, sewing, managing money, reading and writing and have them practice and perfect those skills.
 Home is often the only place young people can learn these skills and working together, even in a modest way, builds your relationship…. (see chapters two to five in “So, What Can Kids Do in the Summertime?” for more).

 “One of our daughters, the mother of her own five children, says, “My kids love Summer Goals.
 They look forward to them.
 To the children, Summer Goals are not chores – they are a list of fun things to do.
 We have accomplished so much more during the summer because of them.”

 Most of all, believe in your family.
 There are many parenting tips I could add to this list, but remember: Your family is your greatest joy, your closest friends, and your greatest accomplishment.
 Give your family the time and thought they deserve.

 To order your copy of “So, What Can Kids Do in the Summertime?”
 CLICK HERE 🙂